shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

 - Decompress Files
 - Convert Files
 - Compare File Contents

-## Free Blueprints
-A portion of our Blueprints are 100% free, never incurring [billable runtime](../../../faqs/plans/billable-runtime.md).
-These Blueprints are marked with "Trigger" in the name and are labeled in the application as "Free".

-We choose to make these Blueprints free because the primary function is telling an external service to run a job.
-The majority of runtime in these instances is spent waiting for the external service to finish running the job, rather than actively processing data on our platform.

-If there's another Blueprint you feel meets this condition that isn't classified as free, please reach out to support.

 ## Screenshots
 ![Over 50+ Blueprints to take action on modern data platforms](../../../.gitbook/assets/shipyard_2022_07_27_10_21_09.png)